 Tropes associated with the Montreal Screwjob include:

-- Accidental Misnaming: In the lexicon of pro wrestling the Montreal Screwjob isn't technically a screwjob, it's a double cross.
-A screwjob is actually an inconclusive ending to a match, where neither wrestler is conclusively defeated.
-But "Montreal Screwjob" does sound better, and the naming stuck.
+- Accidental Misnaming: In the lexicon of pro wrestling the Montreal Screwjob wasn't technically a screwjob, it was a double cross.
+At the time, a screwjob was an inconclusive ending to a match, where neither wrestler is conclusively defeated.
+But "Montreal Screwjob" did sound better, and the naming stuck, redefining the term 'screwjob' to mean 'an authority figure conspiring with a heel to deny the babyface the win', most likely thanks to this incident.

 - The Bad Guy Wins: Going by kayfabe, that is.
 Assuming that the screwjob was the first of the evil deeds of the "Mr. McMahon" Corrupt Corporate Executive character (going by his later "Bret screwed Bret" interview), Mr. McMahon got exactly what he wanted out of this and more.
 This was pretty much the turning point in the Monday Night Wars, the birth of the Attitude Era, and all he had to do was get rid of an expensive wrestler who was already on his way out.
 Mr. McMahon became the main heel of his own show, and the following year, his company had some of the best matches, angles, and PPVs it ever had, to say nothing of the publicity that came with what he just did.
 Bret, for his part, was literally screwed, as WCW squandered his talent, a clear symptom of their own inevitable decline.